 About

-Her writing has appeared in Science, Nature, Science Careers, BBC News, New Scientist, BBC Focus magazine, BBC Wildlife, and she has made and produced radio for the BBC and CBC.
-She formerly worked as a broadcast journalist at the BBC in London and as a reporter for Science.
+I have written for Science, Nature, Science Careers, BBC News, New Scientist, BBC Focus Magazine, and BBC Wildlife, and have produced radio programmes for the BBC and CBC.
+I previously worked as a broadcast journalist at the BBC in London and as a reporter for Science.

-She grew up in Bristol and Montreal, studied biology in Yorkshire, and gained a PhD in Edinburgh studying the diseases of fruit flies.
-She is a member of the writing tribe ‘Literature or Chickens’ with fellow journalists Niki Wilson, Jennifer HollandRegina Nuzzo and Katie Mast.
+I grew up in Bristol and Montreal, studied biology in Yorkshire, and earned a PhD in Edinburgh, where I studied the diseases of fruit flies.
+I am a member of the writing tribe “Literature or Chickens” with fellow journalists Niki Wilson, Jennifer HollandRegina Nuzzo and Katie Mast.

 Events